 Anyone who knows anything about Blackjack will have heard, at least in passing, about the MIT Blackjack Team.
 The team was a group of students and ex-students from the Massachusetts Institute of Technology (MIT), Harvard Business School, Harvard University, and other leading colleges who used card-counting techniques to beat casinos at blackjack.

-They used their methods all over the world over a number of years, earning themselves millions of dollars and weren’t doing anything illegal – Blackjack is one of the few games that you can play at the casino that you can beat the table through skill rather than luck.
+They used their methods all over the world over a number of years, earning millions of dollars.
+And they weren’t doing anything illegal.
+That is because Blackjack is one of the few games you can beat through skill rather than luck.

 Using money gained as Harvard’s outstanding scholar-athlete Kaplan had managed to generate a 35+ fold rate of return in less than nine months of play.
 Kaplan’s team were by this stage burnt out from playing in Nevada, so they had parted ways to gamble internationally.